AngelaZhou779/RISE/Notes.md

 ## Sep 10

-Had trouble setting up google sdk on my local terminal (new mac).
+Note: switched from bananas to cherries: 'gcloud compute ssh cherries-controller' Had trouble setting up google sdk on my local terminal (new mac).
 Fixed it with the following steps.

 The default shell is probably zsh; checked with "echo $SHELL".
 Got /bin/zsh, changed using "chsh -s /bin/bash"\